 top of page

-Don't Make Tea by Birds of Paradise Theatre Company
+Don't Make Tea play by Birds of Paradise Theatre Company

 It's 2030 and the UK benefits system has undergone a transformation.
 Chris is going blind, she needs crutches to move around and is in constant pain.
 When Ralph visits her home to complete a disability benefits assessment, will Chris be able to convince him that she is not fit for work?
 But then, if you are capable of killing and disposing of a body, can you really call yourself disabled?